Emoliere-s-hajimi/LZU-INFO442--MedRLVR-/M4_eda.md

 The EDA below moves beyond descriptive statistics (covered in M2/M3) to **analytical** questions: which features separate the two classes, how do features interact, and what is the effective dimensionality of the discriminative space.
 Every visualisation is followed by a written interpretation that ties the observation to a concrete modelling decision.

-**Modelling question (final statement).** *Given a post-treatment brain MRI with up to 4 modalities (T1, T1ce, T2, FLAIR) and 4 derived scalar priors (WT volume, sphericity, n_components, T1ce in/out ratio), can we simultaneously (a) classify the lesion as recurrence vs necrosis with AUC > 0.85 and sensitivity > 0.80, and (b) segment the lesion into nested WT ⊇ TC ⊇ ET regions with mean Dice > 0.75, while tolerating the cohort's 22% modality-dropout rate and 3.5:1 class imbalance?*
+**Modelling question.** *Given a post-treatment brain MRI with up to 4 modalities (T1, T1ce, T2, FLAIR) and 4 derived scalar priors (WT volume, sphericity, n_components, T1ce in/out ratio), can we simultaneously (a) classify the lesion as recurrence vs necrosis with AUC > 0.85 and sensitivity > 0.80, and (b) segment the lesion into nested WT ⊇ TC ⊇ ET regions with mean Dice > 0.75, while tolerating the cohort's 22% modality-dropout rate and 3.5:1 class imbalance?*

 ---